HarveyLab/mouseVR/README.md

 Some projectors (especially short throw) are designed to project upwards from a table or desk, this will not work with the setup.

-**Note that the laser cut mount for the projector incuded in these designs is specifically for the PicoBit.** It will also work with the Pico Pro and laser beam pro if you remove the top "alignment" piece and stick the projector to the bottom piece using double sided tape or velcro (the height and geometry works, you will just need to center the image by eye when you stick down the projector).
+**Note that the laser cut mount for the projector included in these designs is specifically for the PicoBit.** It will also work with the PicoPro and laser beam pro if you remove the top "alignment" piece and stick the projector to the bottom piece using double sided tape or velcro (the height and geometry works, you will just need to center the image by eye when you stick down the projector).

 #### Mirrors